 One way to look at it is that the more frames you use, the less clearly and distinctly you will see each frame.
-If your animation is of a waterfall, the lack of distinction between frames may not be an issue and in fact, it may help.
-If your image is one sentence changing to another to another to another… that ghosting is likely to be an issue.
+If your animation is of a waterfall, the lack of distinction between frames may not be an issue, and in fact, it may help.
+However, if your image is one sentence changing to another, that ghosting is likely to be an issue.

-And of course, we’re here to guide you so talk to us about what you’re trying to achieve.
-We’ll help you make sure your image looks great and that your animation works perfectly.
+And, of course, we’re here to guide you, so talk to us about what you’re trying to achieve.
+We’ll help you make sure your image looks great and your animation works perfectly.